 Wesfarmers' dividend policy seeks to deliver growing dividends over time, with the declared amount reflective of the Group's current and projected cash position, profit generation and available franking credits.
 Consistent with this policy, a fully-franked final dividend of 70 cents per share was declared which reflected the year's strong cash flow generation and outlook.
 The dividend, to be paid on 30 September 2010, is not provided for in the accounts.
-Given a preference by many shareholders to receive dividends in the form of shares, a decision was again made to leave the dividend.
+Given a preference by many shareholders to receive dividends in the form of shares, a decision was again made to leave the dividend investment plan in place for the 2010 final dividend.